harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/prototype/notes/Prototype Pattern in Java.md

 ## UML diagram for the previous example :
 > Here you can see The Customer class has two different sub-classes called RegularCustomer and LoyalCustomer.
+>
-> If we don’t use any design pattern, we have to create instances by new keyword.
+> If we donâ€™t use any design pattern, we have to create instances by new keyword.
+>
-> ex:- `RegularCustomer rc = new RegularCustomer();` But here we can clone the existing object.
-Let’s see the code now.
+> Ex:- `RegularCustomer rc = new RegularCustomer();`

+But here we can clone the existing object.
+Letâ€™s see the code now.

 ![UML Diagram](https://github.com/harshitafk/Design-Patterns-Java/blob/bce0e08e54f0464af416735439dc6083f8827501/design-pattern-demo/src/com/designpattern/prototype/notes/UML%20Diagram.jpeg)